liao961120/intra/main.md

-assumption that psychological measurements partially measure unwanted constructs, which, in turn, is based on the intuition that, say, when a stressed individual is facing challenges one after another, the failure to handle some of these challenges can lower one's judgment of his/her ability.
-The decreased measurement score thus does not necessarily indicate a measurement error or a drop in one's true ability but may rather be an indicator of environmental aversiveness.
+assumption that psychological measurements partially measure unwanted constructs, which, in turn, is based on the intuition that, say, when a stressed individual is facing challenges one after another, the failure to handle some of these challenges can lower one's judgment of his or her ability.
+The decreased measurement score thus does not necessarily indicate a measurement error or a drop in one's true ability but may rather be an indicator of environmental adverseness.

 ### Measurement process